singh-taranjeet/save-data/README.md

 ```
 ## How it works
 ```
 It saves all the data in the localstorage.
-When there is need to access it checks if the data is already stored, if the data is present then it returns the saved data.
+For every request to udpate the data it checks if the data is already stored or not.
+If the data is present then it returns the saved data.
-Else it calls the Fetcher method to refresh the data.
+Else it calls the method to refresh the data.
 ```

 ## Usage